penninesoaringclub/newsletter/content/posts/2024-02/index.md

 A quick guide to a site that you like, at home or abroad.
 Tell us where it is, what it's like to fly, any watch-outs and how to contact the locals.
 Attach a photo and email it over.

 **The Gallery**
 Send in any recent(ish) shots with when and where they were taken.
 Spectacular, silly, from the ground or from the air, it doesn't matter.
 Let's see what you've been up to.
+Videos are very welcome too but pop them on YouTube or Vimeo and send a link for the newsletter.

 **Shout Outs**
 First ever XC?
 Smashed a PB?
 Took part in a comp?
 Let us know and get a shout out in the newsletter.
 Nominate your mates if they won't do it themselves.